 - 1-2 kgs baby potatoes (depending on how many you fancy) for roasting (Maris Piper, Dutch Cream, King Edward, Sebago and Coliban are good potatoes for roasting)

 - 4-5 cups white vinegar I just buy a 2L bottle to make sure I have enough to cover the potatoes

 - table salt, to salt to potato water

 - Generous good quality olive oil to cover the bottom of a large baking tray

-- Once the potatoes are easily poked with a knife, turn the heat off, and allow them to sit in the vinegar for 5 or so minutes.
+- Once the potatoes are completely cooked and a knife slides through the biggest potato easily, turn the heat off.
+Allow them to sit in the vinegar and soak up a little extra flavour for 5 or so minutes.
 After this, drain them in a colander, and allow them to steam dry and cool a little, for around 10-15 minutes.

-- Once the 10-15 minutes are up, use your hand or a potato ricer to roughly smash the potatoes.
+- Once the 10-15 minutes are up, use your hand or a utensil to roughly (but gently) smash the potatoes.
 The more edges exposed, the more crispiness!
-Sprinkle some more salt into the hot oil, and follow this with the smashed potatoes.
+Carefully add the potatoes to the hot oil, spread evenly.
 They should sizzle a little on impact, which will start forming a crispy base straight off the bat.

-- Sprinkle with a little more salt, and serve with whatever you fancy.
+- Straight out of the oven, sprinkle the potatoes with the salt of your choice.
+Serve with whatever you fancy.
 I like mixed herbs and some rocket, but I also like a big bowl of Kewpie mayo and not much else.